adityaaa2511/Trading_Bot_using_Reinforcement_learning/README.md

 7) policy etc. <br/>
 some of which I will describe below.<br/>
 * **AGENT**:- The job of the agent is to interact with the environment and learn to maximise the expected returns through experience.<br/>
 * **ENVIRONMENT**:- The simulation that the agent interacts with.
-In an (yes it should an, not a)MDP, the most general environment is modelled using the state-transition probability i.e p(s',r|s,a).<br/>
+In an (yes it should an, not a😁)MDP, the most general environment is modelled using the state-transition probability i.e p(s',r|s,a).<br/>
 * **State**:- A particular configuration of the environment.(Maybe discrete or infinite.)<br/>
 * **Episode**:- A sequence of all successful states(which leads to maximising the return) after which the simulation is concluded.<br/>
 * **Reward**:- A value associated with each state.<br/>